bathai420/interview_data_quality/Issues/README.md

 [Projects](https://github.com/bathai420/interview_data_quality/blob/main/Projects/README.md),
 [Questions](https://github.com/bathai420/interview_data_quality/blob/main/Questions/README.md)

+I acknowledge the challenges
+1) I recognize that challenges are expected in any role
+2) I have an ability to stay calm in the situation.

+I consider all options to deal the challenge and discuss tem with my lead and client and more forward to handle the challenge.

 One of the issue or challenge I can share is, In one of the client project, they were migrating the data from on-prem to cloud.
 We were asked to validate/compare the data is migrated properly.
 We had a callenge to compare large datasets between source and target (due to not having enough compute and long-running jobs), in this situation we took an iterative approach to validate data in smaller chunks

 Optional: